hmans/miniplex/packages/core/README.md

 - 🚀 Manages your game entities using the Entity Component System pattern.
 - 🍳 Focuses on ease of use and developer experience.
+- 💪 Can power your entire project, or just parts of it.
 - 🧩 Written in TypeScript, for TypeScript.
 (But works in plain JavaScript, too!)
 - ⚛️ [React bindings available](https://www.npmjs.com/package/miniplex-react).
 They're great!
 (But Miniplex works in any environment.)
 - 📦 Tiny package size and minimal dependencies.